hitherejoe/ComposeAcademy/academy/foundation/border.md

 # Hero section
 title: Border
-description: Used to draw a border of the given thickness and color around the view that it is being applied to
+description: Used to apply a border to the specified composable

 # Micro navigation
 micro_nav: false